Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecent} advances in artificial intelligence (AI), particularly in large language models (LLM), have opened promising opportunities to provide automated, individualized, and meaningful LLM-generated feedback in a range of domains, including computer science and physics \cite{yin_using_2024, chen_grading_2025, cheng_science_2025}.
-To date, however, most of these systems—and the corresponding research—have focused primarily on advancing students' factual knowledge and conceptual understanding.
-It remains largely unclear to what extent such systems can also assess and provide feedback on more complex and multifaceted activities, such as problem solving, which is widely recognized as a key 21st-century skill and considered particularly important for individuals pursuing (computer) science-related careers \cite{bransford_how_2000, frey_teaching_2022}.
+Recent advances in artificial intelligence (AI), particularly in large language models (LLM), have opened promising opportunities to provide automated, individualized, and meaningful LLM-generated feedback in a range of disciplines, including physics \cite{yin_using_2024, chen_grading_2025, cheng_science_2025}.
+To date, however, most LLM-based feedback systems—and the corresponding research—have focused primarily on advancing students' factual knowledge and conceptual understanding. \corr{It still remains largely unclear to what extent such systems can also provide useful and factually correct feedback on more complex and multifaceted activities, such as problem solving, which is widely recognized as a key 21st-century skill and considered particularly important for individuals pursuing physics and other science-related careers \cite{bransford_how_2000, frey_teaching_2022}.}

-To become a proficient problem solver, continuous and targeted deliberate practice is required \cite{Ericsson.1998}.
-In particular, formative feedback has been shown to play a crucial role in developing students’ problem-solving abilities \cite{gaigher_exploring_2007}.
-In fact, generating high-quality automated feedback requires an accurate assessment of students’ problem-solving abilities.
-This poses a considerable challenge, as problem solving is inherently complex: it involves the integration of multiple types of knowledge and skills.
+To become a proficient problem solver, continuous and targeted deliberate practice is essential \cite{Ericsson.1998}.
+In particular, formative feedback has been shown to play a crucial role in developing students’ physics problem-solving abilities \cite{gaigher_exploring_2007}.
+However, providing high-quality feedback requires an accurate assessment of students’ problem-solving abilities. \corr{This poses a considerable challenge because problem solving is inherently complex.
+It requires the integrative use of multiple types of knowledge and skills, including sophisticated problem-solving strategies that distinguish experts from novices \cite{burkholder_characterizing_2020}.
+These include, for instance, identifying the relevant physics concepts, making appropriate idealizations, and applying the necessary mathematical procedures.}

 Evidence for these knowledge types and skills needs to be identified in students’ written problem solutions, interpreted in light of the specific problem at hand, and then appropriately addressed in the feedback.
-Designing a feedback system that captures this complexity in a valid and reliable manner is therefore a task that requires domain expertise and assessment skills.
+Designing a feedback system that performs these tasks automatically in a valid and reliable manner therefore requires substantial domain expertise and assessment expertise.